jzohrab/practicing-guitar/docs/part-1-on-technique/tension-and-relaxation.rst

 Picking hand
 ^^^^^^^^^^^^

-I used to have a *pile* of tension in my picking hand and arm, so I borrowed some ideas from a superb piano teacher, Barbara Lister-Sink, and came up with these drills, which have helped me immensely:
+I used to have a *pile* of tension in my picking hand and arm, so I borrowed some ideas from a superb piano teacher, Barbara Lister-Sink, and adapted them for guitar.
+They've helped me immensely.

 .. youtube:: 0w0Snc40ejY?start=107